Jeremiah Chapter 15 Summary

 Discussion Questions for Jeremiah, Chapter 15

-1. What is the significance of mentioning Moses and Samuel?
-How are they comparative to Jeremiah?
+- What is the significance of mentioning Moses and Samuel?
+How are they comparable to Jeremiah?
 What are the similarities and differences between their circumstances?

-3. In what ways could we relate to Judah continuing to go backwards?
-How is living under the New Covenant different than the people of Jeremiah's time?
+- In what ways could we relate to Judah continuing to go backwards?
+How is living under the New Covenant different from the people of Jeremiah's time?

-4. How could a loving God who also commands us to care for widows then go and create them among the people of Judah?
+- How could a loving God, who also commands us to care for widows, then go and create them among the people of Judah?
 Why is this just or unjust?

-6. Is their treasures a good sacrifice to the Lord for the forgiveness of sins?
+- Is their treasure a good sacrifice to the Lord for the forgiveness of sins?
 What is a good sacrifice?
 Who ultimately gave them the treasures that they are now losing?

-7. What does the Bible say about suffering for righteousness sake?
+- What does the Bible say about suffering for righteousness' sake?
 How has Jeremiah suffered for righteousness?
 How has this truth changed or stayed the same throughout the entire biblical narrative?
 Why?

-8. How does God's repeated faithfulness affect Jeremiah's trust in His plan to help the people of Judah?
-How does this affect your trust of the Lord?
+- How does God's repeated faithfulness affect Jeremiah's trust in His plan to help the people of Judah?
+How does this affect your trust in the Lord?

 Key Words/Phrase